What to order at Killen's Steakhouse

 Tip: The bar serves the full menu and is the quickest seat at peak.
 Sunday brunch is the local routine.

-Hugo's in Houston is Hugo Ortega's regional Mexican room on Westheimer since 2002, with cochinita pibil, chiles en nogada in season and a chocolate-from-the-stone service tableside.
+Hugo's in Houston is Hugo Ortega's regional Mexican room on Westheimer since 2002, with cochinita pibil, chiles en nogada in season.
+Book 2 weeks ahead.

 Order: Cochinita pibil.
 Chiles en nogada when in season (August to September).
 Tableside hot chocolate.